 - In the Name field, specify a unique name for your provider.
 You need to reuse this name in the Node configuration.

-- From the Account list, select a specific account or leave the All accounts value if you want that custom speech provider will be available for all available accounts.
+- From the Account list, select a specific account or leave the All accounts value if you want the custom speech provider to be available for all accounts.

 - Activate the Use for text-to-speech setting to use this provider as a TTS vendor.
 Enter the TTS HTTP URL of the server where your custom vendor is deployed.